treformeirion/CryptoKatana2/readme.md

 Classic Web Flask application: The project was created over several weeks on VCS, written in Python, using the Flask micro web framework.

+* **Changelog 0.0.2**

+- Created a cryptovalues page to simply display the total quantity of each cryptocurrency in the user's database.

 * **Changelog 0.0.1**

 - As of 13/08/2021, Werkzeug could not successfully import url_encode in version 2.0.1.
 Fixed by retrograding flask and werkzeug versions in requirements.txt (now versions 1.1.2 and 0.16.1, respectively).